AhmedImtiazKhan/financial-dashboard/README.md

 A login page.
 Dashboard pages that are protected by authentication.
 The ability for users to add, edit, and delete invoices.
+# nextjs-dashboard
+A public home page.
+A login page.
+Dashboard pages that are protected by authentication.
+The ability for users to add, edit, and delete invoices.

-How to Run the Project:
+How to run after cloning:
-Install pnpm globally (if you haven't already):
+# Install pnpm globally if you haven't already

-bash
-Copy code
 npm install -g pnpm

-Navigate to the project directory:
+# Navigate to the project directory

-bash
-Copy code
 cd your-project-directory

-Install project dependencies:
+# Install project dependencies

-bash
-Copy code
 pnpm install

-Start the development server:
+# Start the development server

-bash
-Copy code
 pnpm run dev

-Access the application:
+# Access the application at http://localhost:3000

-Open your browser and navigate to http://localhost:3000
-Deployment:
-This application is deployed on Vercel, leveraging the Next.js optimized build and deployment capabilities.